Imagine you could take a pill that allowed you to go from using 10% of your brain to 100%.

 NZT is a fictional medication from the movie Limitless.

 The main character, played by Bradley Cooper, is a struggling writer who discovers a new designer drug called NZT-48 through a friend.

 His brain goes into overdrive.
 He doesn’t feel tired, he’s extremely productive, his attention to detail is out of this world, and he becomes suave and charismatic.

 With his new abilities, his success and wealth skyrocket.
 Cooper’s character goes on to makes millions of dollars on the stock market, and then essentially bluffs his way to the top of a large corporation.

 Unfortunately, the drug comes with some adverse side effects, and as he finds out, several other people who tried the drug before him have since passed away after suffering a series of terrible headaches.

 What is CPH4?

 Like NZT-48 from Limitless, CPH4 is a designer drug from a fictional movie called Lucy.
 The drug allows the brain to access 100% of its total capacity, producing significant improvements in all forms of intelligence (emotional, logical, and kinesthetic intelligence).

 This relies on the belief that the brain only uses 10% of its capacity to begin with, however, as we’ll discuss in detail later on, this is actually a myth.
-The human brain is very efficient and doesn’t waste any space/energy.
+The human brain is very efficient and doesn’t waste any space or energy.

 In Lucy, the main character, played by Scarlett Johansson, is a drug mule transporting a new experimental medication in her stomach.
-After being beaten and kicked in the stomach by some thugs, the package tears in her stomach, releasing the drug in high doses into her bloodstream.
+After being beaten and kicked by some thugs, the package in her stomach tears, releasing the drug in high doses into her bloodstream.

 Johansson’s character gradually gains access to other areas of her brain and virtually transcends human existence.
 She becomes able to communicate through the internet and can even control things with her mind.